 The following websites provide reviews for a wide range of movies.
 Each has its own unique strengths, which I’ve tried to elucidate.

 This meta-website offers concise synopses and/or reviews of nearly every movie ever made, as well as excellent career-overviews of directors and actors — definitely a find for film fanatics.

 This self-described “popular-academic hybrid of movie analysis, history, and commentary” looks at “classic and commercial, independent, exploitation, and international film from a wide range of vantage points”.
 An elegant and provocative site.

-Pithy capsule reviews of classic and more recent films; reviews by Chris Dashiell are especially recommended.
+Pithy capsule reviews of classic and more recent films.

 Classic Film Guide

 An indispensable source for any film fanatic, this site aims to “celebrate, educate, as well as provide reviews and recommendations of classic (and also obscure) films.”
 Sections include “Essential Films”, “Obscure Films”, “Oscar’s Best”, “Silent Films”, “Hitchcock”, and more.
 Check it out!

 This enjoyably literate site features in-depth reviews (by Marilyn Ferdinand and Roderick Heath) of a wide variety of titles, with plenty of accompanying screen-caps.

 This fun, interactive website is exactly what it purports to be.
 It doesn’t provide much analysis, but certainly gets to the heart of any movie in a hurry!

 This wonderful website (written by Tim Dirks) is an excellent primer for new film fanatics.
 Dirks provides an overview of several hundred “great” films, as well as discussions on a variety of cinematic topics (including genres, famous quotes, and how to view a film critically).
 It also provides links to many other “top 100” film sites.